Tic Toc Tach: 1967 Oldsmobile Vista Cruiser 9P – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

-Long before today’s mammoth three-row, forward-facing, eight-seat capacity SUVs crowded our nation’s highways, Oldsmobile offered a better alternative in the form of a three-row, nine-passenger station wagon.
-This 1967 Oldsmobile Vista Cruiser, once listed in September 2022 on Craigslist in Ravena, New York (Albany), is a nicely optioned example featuring the desirable four-barrel-topped 330 cubic inch Jet Fire V8 and the rare Tick Tock Tach combination clock and tachometer option.
+Long before today’s mammoth, forward-facing, eight-seat capacity SUVs crowded our nation’s highways, Oldsmobile offered a better alternative: a three-row, nine-passenger station wagon.
+This teal 1967 Oldsmobile Vista Cruiser for sale, originally listed in September 2022 on Craigslist in Ravena, New York (Albany), is a nicely optioned example featuring the desirable four-barrel-topped 330 cubic inch Jet Fire V8 and the rare Tick Tock Tach combination clock and tachometer option.
 The seller reports a detailed list of improvements during their six years of ownership that included a 2018 repaint in the factory color.

-Currently offered for $31,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask would be a new record for a 1967 Oldsmobile Vista Cruiser as the current one-year average is only $23,467.
+Last offered for $30,000 (the original ask was $31,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask would be a new record for a 1967 Oldsmobile Vista Cruiser as the current one-year average is only $23,467.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the station wagon featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask optimistically lands $4,500 above this guide’s #1 “Excellent” appraisal of $27,000.